HybriD3-database/MatD3/doc/setup.rst

 Some troubleshooting notes
 ================

-The packages listed in ``requirements.txt`` are a number and python does have the downside that different versions of different packages do not always play well together.
-While the ``pip`` command should handle this, such incompatibilities can still creep in.
+The packages listed in ``requirements.txt`` are many.
+The ``pip`` command should handle incompatibilities, but it does not handle all of them and package incompatibilities can still creep in.
+If that happens, the output of ``pip`` can, unfortunately, be rather cryptic.

 One common consequence of such incompatbilities is that the web server does not start up properly and all you see from your browser is a "502 error" without any useful details.